-At UNTHSC, CITI training is valid for three years.
-A refresher course can be taken through the CITI website to renew CITI certification every three years.
+At UNTHSC, CITI training is valid for four years.
 Expiration of this educational training requirement can jeopardize any current or newly submitted research protocol.

 |CITI Training Requirements|

-Note that the various “Refresher Courses” offered through CITI (Biomedical- Clinical, Social-Behavioral, Interdisciplinary, etc.) are NOT a substitute for the HUMAN SUBJECT RESEARCH Basic Course for first time CITI learners.
-The Refresher courses are only allowed for persons who have already successfully completed the HUMAN SUBJECT RESEARCH Basic course(s) required by the UNTHSC IRB.
+Note that the various “Refresher Courses” offered through CITI (Biomedical- Clinical, Social-Behavioral, Interdisciplinary, etc.) are NOT a substitute for the HUMAN SUBJECTS RESEARCH Training Course.

-Additionally, completion of the CITI Good Clinical Practice (GCP) Course or any other CITI course (such as Responsible Conduct of Research – RCR) is NOT a substitute for the HUMAN SUBJECT RESEARCH Basic Course.
-While completion of the GCP and RCR courses may be required by other departments or units at the UNT Health Science Center, these courses do not meet the basic “entry level” requirement of the OReC/IRB for human subjects research.
+Additionally, completion of the CITI Good Clinical Practice (GCP) Course or any other CITI course (such as Responsible Conduct of Research – RCR) is NOT a substitute for the HUMAN SUBJECTS RESEARCH Training Course.
+While completion of the GCP and RCR courses may be required by other departments or units at the UNT Health Science Center, these courses do not meet the basic “entry level” requirement of the ORC/IRB for human subjects research.

-Please note that selecting and completing an inappropriate CITI training course may delay OReC and IRB review and approval of the protocol/application.
+Please note that selecting and completing an inappropriate CITI training course may delay ORC and IRB review and approval of the protocol/application.